beshad/yoobee/ux/Yoobee UX Design micro credential assignment.md

 - UX Strategy
 - List of about 10-12 UX research questions and studies
 - 1 Empathy map
-- 1 user persona
+- 1 User Persona
-- 1 User flow diagram
+- 1 User Flow diagram
-- A customer journey map
+- A Customer Journey map
 - UX wireframes
-- Interactive Prototype (Figma preffered)
+- Interactive Prototype (Figma preferred)
 - UX Sitemap

 > All the material to be uploaded as PDF/PNG onto Yoobee campus portal, Please provide me with a link to your prototype on Figma.
 Wireframe can be on paper or Figma/Miro link.